BlackBerry Is A Screaming Hold Right Now

 I never like the feeling of waiting for an earnings release.
-The evening before BlackBerry's (BBRY) results were issue, I was browsing Seeking Alpha and saw 'BBBY crumbles after earnings miss; comp sales fall 2%'.
+The evening before BlackBerry's (BBRY) results were issued, I was browsing Seeking Alpha and saw 'BBBY crumbles after earnings miss; comp sales fall 2%'.
 Shares were trading down 12%.
-After breathing a sigh of relief, I misread (Bed Bath and Beyond (BBBY)) for BBRY (BlackBerry).
-I hit the sack... and awoke to BlackBerry crashing 12% on a big earnings miss; that BBBY report was an omen if I've ever seen one.
+After breathing a sigh of relief, realizing I misread Bed Bath and Beyond (BBBY) for BlackBerry (NASDAQ:BBRY), I hit the sack... and awoke to BlackBerry crashing 12% on a big earnings miss; that BBBY report was an omen if I've ever seen one.

 Since that big miss, BlackBerry has almost fully recovered in the following days, with analysts expecting a stronger second half of 2017.
 While the stock is not a sell, I do not consider it an attractive entry point.
 I'm content holding my shares, to see what acquisition BlackBerry makes in the coming months.